 Churn also prepares sundaes in cups or homemade cones, and even nine different types of homemade ice cream cookie sandwiches.
 You can also buy a cookie or two on its own if you don’t want it covered in tooth-chilling ice cream.

 The shop’s location is perfect because it’s far enough away from downtown to feel like a completely new city.
-While downtown Phoenix feels like a decorative ghost town, the outer neighborhoods are filled with lively locals who know where the hot spots are.
+While downtown Phoenix feels like a decorative ghost town, the outer neighborhoods are filled with lively locals who know where the hot spots and best boutiques are located.

 Churn is attached to a popular restaurant, and both businesses share an outdoor patio for their patrons.
 There was a line of about five people ahead of me when I arrived, but the line moved quickly, and I was greeted with a smile by the two employees behind the counter.
 And that’s just one stop on the map for ice cream junkies.